OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/02-Testing_for_Stored_Cross_Site_Scripting.md

 Also consider that Internet Explorer does not handle MIME types in the same way as Mozilla Firefox or other browsers do.
 For instance, Internet Explorer handles TXT files with HTML content as HTML content.
 For further information about MIME handling, refer to the whitepapers section at the bottom of this chapter.

+### Blind Cross-site Scripting

+Blind Cross-site Scripting is a form of persistent XSS.
+It generally occurs when the attacker’s payload saved on the server and reflected back to the victim from the backend application.
+For example in feedback forms, an attacker can submit the malicious payload using the form, and once the backend user/admin of the application will open the attacker’s submitted form via the backend application, the attacker’s payload will get executed.
+Blind Cross-site Scripting is hard to confirm in the real-world scenario but one of the best tools for this is XSS Hunter.

 ### Gray-Box Testing

 Gray-box testing is similar to black-box testing.
 In gray-box testing, the pen-tester has partial knowledge of the application.
 In this case, information regarding user input, input validation controls, and data storage might be known by the pen-tester.